One of the benefits of group fitness is that you don’t have to plan what to do during your workout, there’s an

 Keep doing it – Motivate yourself with visual data

 Nothing meaningful in life comes easy.
 We all know this and yet, we easily get frustrated when we don’t see fitness results fast enough.
 When you start to doubt if all that BODYPUMP™ is really worth your while, seeing the visual data from your training sessions can give you an instant motivation rush in and out of class.

 Seeing the visual data from your training sessions can give you an instant motivation rush in and out of class.

-Your efforts become tangible once you check your stats after the workout and see how you’re doing in the light of your entire training history.
+Your efforts become tangible when you can see your stats after the workout and compare each session to your entire training history.

-If you’re using the Polar A370, you can see your weekly and monthly training summaries, daily activity goal and stats for each workout on Polar Flow (and if you’re a LES MILLS fan, you can add the LES MILLS sport profiles and check LES MILLS workout-specific stats):
+If you’re using a Polar fitness watch, you can see your weekly and monthly training summaries, daily activity goal and stats for each workout in Polar Flow (and if you’re a LES MILLS fan, you can add the LES MILLS sport profiles and check LES MILLS workout-specific stats):

 - Average heart rate